arch-linux/cli-auth/README.md

 	•	Passwords containing special characters should be properly quoted
 	•	When using programmatically, ensure proper escaping of username and password inputs
 	•	The shared library maintains system-level security through PAM

-	•	Consider using the FFI interface in PHP for better security than shell execution Uninstallation
+Uninstallation
 To remove the application and all its components: